Request Info

 UV strips and

-Measurement device
+Measuring device

-The measurement device irradiates the strips with UV light and measures the time until the phosphorescence appears.
+The measuring device irradiates the strips with UV light and measures the time until the phosphorescence appears.
 Based on the calibration measurement and the measurement after UV exposure, the UV dose is calculated and displayed for the customer.

 Measurement process